GuillermoUrielCruzFuente/HackerRankDeno/README.md

 deno task test
 ```

-This command watchs for changes in all statements directory
+This command run all the tests in `src/statements/` directory and watches for
-`src/statements/*/*.ts` TS files, and run all the existing tests.
+changes through all the existing files.

 ## VSCode Deno extension